glennga/sql-process/README.md

 The repository has been tested with the TPC-H benchmark, broken into comments and orders tables.
 These can be found in the `test/data` folder.

 ## Getting Started
-1. To get started, all nodes in your cluster should have `python3` and `git`.
+1. To get started, all nodes in your cluster should have `python3.6` (must be 3.6!) and `git`.
 To access your data outside of Python, install `sqlite3` as well:
     ```
+    add-apt-repository ppa:deadsnakes/ppa
+    apt-get update
-    apt-get install -y python3 python3-pip git sqlite3
+    apt-get install -y python3.6 git sqlite3
     ```

 2. Install `antlr4` and `configparser` for Python.
     ```
-    pip3 install antlr4-python3-runtime
+    python3.6 -m pip install antlr4-python3-runtime
-    pip3 install configparser
+    python3.6 -m pip install configparser
     ```

 3. With all of these installed, clone this repository onto your client and every node in your cluster.